pixxelboy/li3_assetings/README.markdown

 ```
 <?= $this->assets->loadConfFiles(); ?>
 ```
-Then you've come to the right place. li3_assetings takes advantage of the yaml formatting standard.
+then you've come to the right place. li3_assetings takes advantage of the yaml file format.
 More about this at http://yaml.org/ and the complete spec at http://www.yaml.org/spec/1.2/spec.html

 Dependencies
 ----------------